 Dr. MaryCarol Hunter is a landscape architect and ecologist with a research program that encompasses social, psychological and ecological aspects of sustainable urban design.
 She received a PhD in Ecology and Evolutionary Biology from S.U.N.Y.
 Stony Brook in 1981 and an M.L.A from the University of Georgia in 1999.
 Current and recently funded work focuses on the impact of nature experiences on mental wellbeing and how the quality of nature in preferred outdoor places – its physical attributes and spatial form, contribute a person’s wellbeing response.
 She translates research outcomes to design guidelines to better support urban sustainability by creating places that people appreciate and protect.

-Julia Wondolleck has spent over 20 years researching the emergence and functioning of inter-organizational and community-based collaborative processes in ecosystem-scale resource management, processes that often arise in response to natural and/or social system crises.
-Her research focus is environmental decision-making and the structure of policy and administrative processes that promote the sustainability of ecological and human systems in the face of diverse yet legitimate interests, scientific complexity, and often conflicting and ambiguous legal direction.
-This research looks at both conflict and collaboration in the management of public natural resources and, in particular, the factors that promote and sustain community-based collaborative resource management processes.
-Current research projects include: assessing lessons for policy and practice from marine ecosystem-based management initiatives around the world; examining the experiences of Bureau of Land Management Resource Advisory Councils and NOAA National Marine Sanctuary Advisory Councils; determining the influence of the Federal Advisory Committee Act in public resource management; and, assessing approaches to evaluating the effectiveness of ecosystem-based management processes.
-Wondolleck is also examining the connections between what encourages and sustains collaborative ecosystem management initiatives and the institutional arrangements that might enable community-level adaptation to the effects of climate change.
+Julia Wondolleck’s research and teaching is focused on the collaborative dimension of marine, coastal and terrestrial ecosystem management.
+She is interested in the structure of policy and administrative processes that promote the sustainability of ecological and human systems in the face of diverse yet legitimate interests, scientific complexity, and often conflicting and ambiguous legal direction.
+Wondolleck has spent over 30 years examining the emergence and functioning of inter-organizational and community-based collaborative processes in ecosystem-scale resource planning and management.
+These processes often arise in response to natural and/or social system crises.
+This research looks at both conflict and collaboration in the management of public natural resources and, in particular, the factors that promote and sustain collaborative resource management processes over time.
+Current research projects include: assessing lessons for policy and practice from marine and coastal ecosystem-based management initiatives around the world; understanding the factors that enable resilience of local communities; examining effective end user engagement in collaborative science; and, advancing understanding of the connections between the factors that encourage and sustain collaborative ecosystem management initiatives and the institutional arrangements that might better enable community-level adaptation to the effects of climate change.

 Professor Yaffee's research focuses on collaborative decision making on complex environmental and sustainability choices, including the ways that traditional political processes and organizations function, and how new collaborative structures can be developed to encourage more effective decision making.
 He is particularly interested in landscape-scale conservation and sustainable natural resource management, and how decision-making institutions can be encouraged to take on an ecosystem-scale perspective.
 Of particular interest is policy involving biological diversity, public lands, marine and coastal ecosystems and energy.
 Yaffee's research and teaching draws from substantial on-the-ground work with nonprofit organizations and charitable foundations in facilitating dispute resolution and collaborative problem-solving processes, and in helping them develop monitoring, evaluation and adaptive management strategies.
 He is committed to professional education at SEAS and teaches skill-building courses in political and institutional analysis, negotiation and mediation.